realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 ### Universally Unique ID (UUID)

-In the last episode, we use a while loop to generate continuous character IDs.
+In the last episode, we used a while loop to generate continuous character IDs.
 However, that could be disaster in a real world application.
 Because fetching data from database is expensive.
 We don't want to do that hundreds times to just find a unique character id.
 On the other hand, we don't really need continuous IDs, we only need unique IDs to distinguish characters.
 So we will use a better approach to generate universally unique IDs (UUID).

 We are going to use a third-party library called [uuid](https://www.npmjs.com/package/uuid).
 Run `npm install uuid` in your project root to install it.